pivotal-cf/docs-altoros-heartbeat/README.md

+The name of this product is:

++ _Altoros Heartbeat for PCF_ (if Pivotal Cloud Foundry has been spelled out above in body text)
++ _Altoros Heartbeat for Pivotal Cloud Foundry_  (first use of Pivotal Cloud Foundry in body text on a page)

+The doc will be found at https://docs.pivotal.io/partners/altoros-heartbeat/index.html

-## Pivotal Cloud Foundry Partners Template
+## How to Use the Pivotal Cloud Foundry Partners Template

 This template helps partners prepare documentation for Pivotal Cloud Foundry (PCF) partner services that appear on [Pivotal Network](https://network.pivotal.io/).